"The most important thing

 I think, "Oh, good!
 There's another thing I have to get training on, to learn more about, to try to figure out what people are saying when they aren't talking.
 Yet another skill I need to find a book about."

 Well, bringing this back down to earth, we all know that people don't say everything that can be said.
-We know they hold back things for a wide variety of reasons, mostly fear related.
-We also know that from a different perspective that some people say a lot of things to enhance their own agenda or position.
+We know they hold back things for a wide variety of reasons, mostly fear-related.
+We also know that from a different perspective some people say a lot of things to enhance their own agenda or position.
 So, how do we wade through all that? "

 Tie it all together by paying attention to how you feel by what others are saying.
 Open the pathway to use your intuition to "feel" how if what they are saying is ringing true with your inner knowing, your intuition, your inner guidance.
 Feeling good is good.
 Feeling bad is not good.
 Everything can pass that filter and be cleaned perfectly for your own understanding.